 A total of 24 previously recorded historic architectural resources were identified within one mile of the Project Area.
 These resources consist of four agricultural processing, five commercial, three domestic, two educational, two government, one recreational, five religious, and two transportation-related properties (refer to Appendix E for additional details).
 Most of these resources are concentrated in and near the small towns of Dovray, Walnut Grove, and Revere, outside of the Project boundary.
 Of the 24 previously recorded historic architectural resources within one mile of the Project Area, two are listed in the NRHP.
-The Walnut Grove Creamery Association stands in downtown Walnut Grove, approximately 2,500 feet northwest of the Project Area in the town of Revere Fire Hall is located approximately 4,500 feet north of the Project Area in the town of Revere and was listed in the NRHP in 1980.
+The Walnut Grove Creamery Association stands in downtown Walnut Grove, approximately 2,500 feet northwest of the Project Area.
+The creamery was listed in the NRHP in 2006.
+The Revere Fire Hall is located approximately 4,500 feet north of the Project Area in the town of Revere and was listed in the NRHP in 1980.